jlombard314159/Probability-of-Detection-integrated-Step-Selection-Function/README.md

 The package provides some example data for running, along with examples in the specific help files.

-Additional data are provided in the 'exampleHabitat' and 'exampleLocations' .RData files in the ./data folder.exampleHabitat.RData
+Additional data are provided in the 'exampleHabitat' and 'exampleLocations' .RData files in the ./data folder.

+#### exampleHabitat.RData
 A data.frame named habitat containing covariate values for all 30 m cells within the deer’s home range.
 Data from the analysis by Vales et al. (2022).
 See the manuscript for details.
 This data.frame contains the following information:
 pointID: unique ID for each 30 m cell in the deer’s home range